rajeshm7910/apigee-internal-idp/README.md

 ```
 - Edge Setup

 There should be existing edge setup.
 The idp hooks to the same openldap that comes installed with edge.
-The idp can be installed on same machine as edge management server or you can do an aio.
+The idp can be installed on same machine as edge management server or you can install idp on an aio setup.

 ### Install Tomcat

 ```